 David Spofford, JD

 David is a Florida Supreme Court Certified Family Mediator.
-In addition to his current mediation endeavors, David’s career has included law practice in Texas and Florida, and work as both a software engineer and a life-coach.
+In addition to his current work as a Mediator, David’s career has included law practice in Texas and Florida, and work as both a software engineer and a life-coach.
 A “seeker,” for most of his adult life, David is very involved with various personal growth and men’s groups.
-He has spent the last quarter century gathering, learning and using tools to aid himself and others in claiming and experiencing the glorious lives we all deserve.
+He has spent the last thirty years gathering, learning, and using tools to aid himself and others in claiming and experiencing the glorious lives we all deserve.
 His formal education includes the following achievements:

 - Doctor of Jurisprudence, University of Houston, Houston, TX